sagargc/simple-school-with-zoom-meeting-api/README.md

 # Issues

-If you discover a security vulnerability within Simple School with Zoom API, please send an e-mail to (dreamsagar25@gmail.com).
+If you discover a issues within Simple School with Zoom API, please send an e-mail to (dreamsagar25@gmail.com).

 # License